BR Standard Class 6 72010 Hengist: Project

 The Clan Project was initiated with the objective to create a new member of the class.
 As a go-anywhere engine with a low maintenance design, especially when incorporating improvements destined for the batch, the design should be most suitable for use on heritage railways as well as hauling rail tours.
 The engine is being built to modern mainline standards.

 The project was initially based at the Swanage Railway, but by 2017, the project was at the Great Central Railway where the completed cab and smokebox were displayed for a while, however logistics were to require a fourth move.

 The project is now based at the premises of CTL Seal in Sheffield.
 All of the components for the first phase of frame assembly are on site and assembly has commenced.
-Components for the bogie frame are either in stock or are being manufactured, and the aim is to start bogie frame assembly in early summer 2022.
+Components for the bogie frame are either in stock or are being manufactured, bogie frame assembly commenced in August 2023.
 Meanwhile, the pattern for the outside cylinders is under construction.

 Between 1951 and 1960, 999 BR Standard types were built across 12 locomotive classes and 72010, when completed, will be the 1000th.